GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-### 4. Install and Configure Redis ( Seperate Ubuntu 18.04 Server)
+### Install and configure Redis on a separate Ubuntu 18.04 server

 !!!
 Warning
-    This can **not** be configured on your NGINX server or you'll get routing issues when attempting to cache
+    This **cannot** be configured on your NGINX server, or you'll get routing issues when attempting to cache

 - Redis-server is a memory caching solution created by redis-labs.
-It's ideal for clustering solutions but needs additional encryption
+It's ideal for clustering solutions but needs additional encryption.

-Now install and configure redis-server on a serperate Ubuntu 18.04 server .**You can setup a Redis cluster model and have them installed on all your nodes.
+Now install and configure redis-server on a separate Ubuntu 18.04 server .**You can setup a Redis cluster model and have them installed on all nodes.

-- On your Redis server , here `197.122.32.421  redis.example.org (Redis Server)` do the following :
+- On the Redis server, here `197.122.32.421  redis.example.org (Redis Server)`, do the following :

   ```bash